SteinschneiderLab/lab-manual/professional-development.md

   The lab often uses high performance computing (HPC) in support of our research.
 We have a local cluster (Hopper), and also use cloud resources (NSF ACCESS; Google cloud, Amazon Cloud Platform, Amazon Web Services).
 You can learn from peers in the lab and the broader EWRS community how to use these resources.

-  I have compiled several tutorials and other resources in the [resources](resources) folder of the lab manual.
-Please start there and read through those materials as a useful starting place for training excercises.
+  I have compiled several tutorials and other useful materials in the [resources](resources) folder of the lab manual.
+Please start there and read through those materials as a starting place for training excercises.

   Coursework is also an important way to develop new skills and expand the breadth and depth of your knowledge.
 Courses should be chosen carefully to complement the skills and knowledge you wish to develop in support of your research.
 In a separate [repository](https://github.com/SteinschneiderLab/class-list) in the lab Github account, we have developed a course list (branched from Vivek's lab) that can provide a good place to start when thinking through which courses to take.